RosNaviGator/Kronecker-based-CS-recovery/README.md

  In this code, an ECG signal from MIT-BIH Arrhythmia database which is public dataset is used.
  [Database Reference]:MIT-BIH Arrhythmia Database.
 [Online].
 Available: http://www.physionet.org/physiobank/database/mitdb/

+## Repo content
+### Branches:
+#### master
+I will freely modify the code here to both test the pre-existing implementation (MATLAB), but also to port it to python for a project I'm working on.

+Files:
+- kronecker.ipynb:
+     - python implementation

+Directories:
+- debugMatlab:
+     - modified version of original hadizand's code (MATLAB) with many debug prints to understand what happens at each step
+     - added different files trying to understand and repeat the creation of wavelet dictionaries as performed in MATLAB through __wmpdictionary__

+- hadizandMatlab:
+     - original hadizand's code (MATLAB) without all the debug prints and added functions, just to clean test the hadizand implementation

+#### hadizand-original-backup
+Untouched copy of orginal folder